-How does RunPee’s Anything Extra feature work?
+How does RunPee’s ‘Anything Extra’ end scene feature work?

-If there are scenes during and/or after the credits and you want more specific details (what the scenes are like, how long they last, if we recommend waiting to watch them, and how far into the credits the extra bits are), you can only access that information in the app by going to the Peetimes Screen (which uses a Peecoin).
+If there are scenes during and/or after the credits and you want the specific details (what the scenes are like, how long they last, if we recommend waiting to watch them, and how far into the credits the extra bits are), you can only access that information in the app by going to the Peetimes Screen (which uses a Peecoin).

 Here’s an example of the Anything Extra information for Deadpool 2:

-After years of debating, this is what we use as a guideline for deciding if a movie has anything extra: if there is anything at all other than the standard rolling credits and music, then that counts as something extra, with the notable exception of what we call Title Credits.
+After years of debating, this is what we use as a guideline for deciding if a movie has anything extra: if there is anything at all other than the standard rolling credits and music, then that counts as Something Extra, with the notable exception of what we call Title Credits.

-Title Credits are those “fancy” credits that sometimes run for about the first two minutes after a (typically) sci-fi, fantasy, animated, or superhero movie.
-That doesn’t count as an extra.
-But anything else does, once the credits have actually started (bonus scenes before the credits are not mentioned, since we assume you are still in your seat).
-So…if there’s so much as a “Boo!” during, or at the end of the credits, then we count that as an extra.
+Title Credits are those “fancy” credits that sometimes run for about the first two minutes after a sci-fi, fantasy, animated, or superhero movie.
+Those don’t count as an extra, since they don’t advance the plot — usually.
+If the Title Credits deliver something additional to the story then we might count that as an extra.